 If you are a Late Entrant or your Dependent Child is a Late Entrant your Dependent Child will be insured for Type I Dental Expenses on your Dependent Child's Effective Date of Insurance.
-There are Benefit Waiting Periods for Type II, Type III and Type IV Dental Expenses as shown below.
+There are Benefit Waiting Periods for Type III and Type IV Dental Expenses as shown below.
 The Benefit Waiting Periods for Late Entrants begin on your Dependent Child's Effective Date.
 The Benefit Waiting Period for:

-- Type II Dental Expenses is 12 months except Restorations 6 months.

-- Type III Dental Expenses is 12 months.

-- Type IV Dental Expenses is 12 months.
+- Type III Dental Expenses is 12 months. - Type IV Dental Expenses is 12 months.

-The Benefit Waiting Periods shown above will not be applied if your Dependent Child was enrolled in the Prior Plan.
+The Benefit Waiting Periods shown above will not be applied if your Dependent Child was enrolled in the Prior Plan or Alternate Plan.